Contents of Article

 Bravecto is not suitable for dogs under the age of 6 months because of the rate of growth.
 Because the dosage lasts so long, your dog’s growing body could change and grow out of the dosage faster than you could safely administer it.
 It’s best to wait.

-Nexgard can be given to dogs and cats as young as eight weeks.
+Nexgard can be given to dogs as young as eight weeks.
 Before then, you’ll have to quarantine your pets or use a collar for protection, but after that, you’re set.

 Pregnant And Nursing Pets